 By following these tips, you’ll have an easier time validating your membership site idea and enhancing your membership offering.

-Do you know of any other ways to validate that your membership site idea will work?
+Do you know other ways to validate that your membership site idea will work?
 Let us know in the comments box below.